 10. Will you have aid stations on the run course?

 A. Yes.
 One at each mile.
 3 with port-a-johns.
 They will be stocked with water, Hammer Nutrition Gels, Electrolytes, Heed (to mix in a water bottle), bananas, oranges, chips, cookies, granola bars, candy.
-They will be self serve due to Covid protocols but volunteers will be there to re-stock and cheer you on.

 11. I am really scared of Covid.
 What are you doing to protect me?